 And speaking of learning new vocabulary and expressions, would you like to unlock a FREE language learning resource today?
 Well, search no more for we think we have the best platform you surely do not want to miss out on.
 So read on below to find out!

-When it comes to the Tagalog language, you do not have to spend much on downloading content or purchasing books because the Ling App got you covered.
-With the Ling App by Simya Solutions, you can get outstanding support that will make you motivated to learn even when on the go.
-Since the app can be downloaded for FREE, you can use your mobile devices to play language games, challenge yourself with quizzes, interact with an AI-based chatbot, and pick up a few words here and there even if you only have 10 minutes!
+When it comes to the Tagalog language, you do not have to spend much on downloading content or purchasing books because the Ling app has got you covered.
+With the Ling app by Simya Solutions, you can get outstanding support that motivates you to learn even when on the go.
+Since the app can be downloaded for FREE, you can use your mobile devices to play language games, challenge yourself with quizzes, interact with an AI-based chatbot, and pick up a few words here and there, even if you only have 10 minutes!

 And the best part of it all?
-The content you'll get to learn here is all developed and updated by real native speakers and language professionals which means that you won't get outdated translations or any old slang words!
+The content you’ll get to learn here is all developed and updated by real native speakers and language professionals, which means that you won’t get outdated translations or any old slang words!
 So what are you waiting for?
 Get the Ling app now on the Play Store or App Store and start your journey!